infoaed/pseudovote/README.md

 # Pseudovote

-Voting machine providing simplest yet auditable polls/elections on the Internet.
+Voting machine providing privacy preserving yet auditable polls/elections on the Internet.
 A three step process:

-* Deliver random pseudonyms to a list of e-mails;
+* Deliver dedicated pseudonyms to a list of e-mails;
 * Collect the votes on a public bulletin board;
 * Count the result in a reasonably secret ballot.